CruorVolt/PTTT/README.md

 A win must have 4 consecutive marks from a single player, either adjacent along an axis, adjacent along a ring, or diagonally adjacent.

 Two player mode is implemented for a single computer.
+Players and AI may play as X or O.
+Players may play other Players or an AI.
+AI may play itself or other AI.

 Not Yet Implemented: